Medically Reviewed by Dr. Majid Tanveer, DVM

-A vet visit is required if your dog has instantly become a rock eater.
+A vet visit is required if your dog instantly becomes a rock eater.
 Your veterinarian can assist you in ruling out possible conditions and determining which behavioral or psychological factors may be causing the behavior.

-There are some critical concerns that can lead to rock-eating.
-This is not something that should be overlooked when attempting to get your dog to avoid eating rocks.
+Some critical concerns can lead to rock eating.
+This should not be overlooked when attempting to get your dog to avoid eating rocks.

 Adjustment of Actions

-If your dog’s rock eating is psychological or psychosocial, behavioral management training can be an effective way to prevent it.
+If your dog’s rock eating is psychological or psychosocial, behavioral management training can effectively prevent it.

-Positive reinforcement and balanced training can work well to stop this behavior depending on your dog and your training abilities.
+Positive reinforcement and balanced training can work well to stop this behavior, depending on your dog and training abilities.